ajkristanto/cse15l-lab-reports/lab-report-2-week-4.md

 ![fail2](fail-2.png)

 There wasn't a failure message per se, however the code identified the image as a link.
 To avoid this happening, I added an if statement in the code that checks if the first index of the line contains a "!".
 If it does then it is an image and it will be skipped.
 I got this code from when the group was working on [Hang Liu's bug](https://github.com/HangLiu01/markdown-parse/blob/1ecefe3d1e32cd5c54f991ec3016bc31ef003f8b/MarkdownParse.java).
 Instead of an else statement from my code in the first code change, I switched it for another if statement that checks if the list is empty then return a statement indicating so.
 This is to avoid the problem of if the file has both a link and an image.
+It is also to state that there is no links in the file if there is only an image.

 This resulted in this output: